Suraj0712/Datastructure/README.md

 ## Stack as Abstract data type
 #### Logical view
-1. Stack is a collection with property that an item in stack can be inserted or remove from the one end generally refered as a top
+1. The stack is a collection with a property that an item in a stack can be inserted or removed from the one end generally referred to as a top
-2. Stack is also refered as a Last In First Out (LIFO).
+2. The stack is also referred to as a Last In First Out (LIFO).
 That means the most recently added item in the stack has to go out first
-3. We need Push, Pop, Top and IsEmpty fucntionality for this ADT
+3. We need Push, Pop, Top and IsEmpty functionality for this ADT
-4. Also we need to perform all this operations in **constant time** O(1)
+4. Also, we need to perform all these operations in **constant time** O(1)

 ```
 1. Insert the element (Push)                        O(1)
 2. Remove the element (Pop)                         O(n)
-3. Return the value of accesible element (Top)      O(1)
+3. Return the value of accessible element (Top)     O(1)
 4. Check for the stack status (IsEmpty)             O(1)
 5. Display stack                                    O(n)
 ```